 Applied research is supervised by professors who are at the interface of education, research and professional practice.
 The professorships and lectorates were created in 2001 and since then the number of professors at universities of applied sciences has grown steadily.

-There were fewer than 300 in 2007, and by 2018 there were almost 680 professors.
+There were fewer than 300 in 2007, and by 2020 there were 707 professors.
 The scale of the lectorates is also increasing, both in terms of staffing and funds (source: Rathenau Institute).

 The lectorates underpin applied research.
 Each lectorate consists of one of more professors, teacher researchers, PhD candidates and support staff.
 They sometimes involve external experts too.
 Each lectorate focuses on one theme, such as technology in healthcare or the energy transition in urban areas.